crespire/report_automation/README.md

 * `clockify.yml`, a YAML file with a key "auth" - this should be added to the `.gitignore` so your API key is not exposed.
 * Update `config.yml` to set the base output directory as well as default Clockify workspace.
+* Run `bundle install` to install dependencies.
+* Access the program by running `ruby main.rb` in the working directory root.